mcb-job-tests/jpm-js-test/README.md

 Please install mongoDB, node 6.9.1, and create-react-app (https://github.com/facebookincubator/create-react-app)

-We had some issues installing some dependencies using the latest version of npm on windows, which was solved with version 5.3.0
+We had issues installing some dependencies using the latest version of npm on windows.
+This was solved with version 5.3.0

 To test and run the App, please follow the below instructions using a CLI;